 This page will not be updated with 2020 data.
 This is because the Office for National Statistics (ONS) is reweighting the data we use for this page, to account for the effects of population changes and COVID-19 on labour market statistics.

 - in 2018, there were no real differences in the amount of time spent in unemployment between White people and those from the Other ethnic group (made up of all other ethnic groups combined)

 What the data measures

-- they are available to start work in the next 2 weeks
+- are available to start work in the next 2 weeks

-- they have either been actively looking for work in the past 4 weeks or have found a job and are waiting to start
+- have either been looking for work in the past 4 weeks or have found a job and are waiting to start

 - White – White ethnic groups (including White British and White ethnic minorities)

 - Other than White – all other ethnic groups combined

 This is because the number of people surveyed was too small to make any reliable conclusions about any of the 18 ethnic groups.